Carreras Tobacco Company: Black Cat

 During the First World War Carreras sent gift parcels to the British troops which included French phrase books inside cigarette packs.
 These were to enable the soldiers to “get on better terms with our French allies”.
 In 1914 Black Cat cigarettes offered smokers a chance to collect small cardboard flags of the Allies and in 1916 the first set of cigarette cards was included in the packs.
 This was a set of 140 war cartoons by Louis Raemaekers which could fetch a considerable price at auction today.
 The next series of cards quickly followed, featuring Women on War Work.
 This was succeeded in 1915 by a series on the Science of Boxing.

 During the early 1920s enthusiasm for the Black Cat was at a peak, with many people wearing badges and stickers featuring the cat and even going to fancy dress parties in black cat costumes.
 By now, coupon trading was fiercely competitive and the Black Cat gift catalogue offered gramophone records, gardening equipment, gentlemen's razors, automobile accessories and wirelesses.
 The cigarette manufacturers agreed to withdraw coupons on 1 January 1934 but the number and variety of cigarette card series continued to increase, with Carreras amongst the most prolific of the issuing companies.

 During the Second World War, many cigarette brands were withdrawn from sale and Black Cat was one of these.
 The brand didn’t appear again until 1957, but it was reintroduced as a plain cigarette at a time when huge sales were being made by filter cigarettes.
 The market for plain brands continued to diminish and Black Cat was withdrawn again in 1959.
 It made another appearance on the UK market in 1976, this time as a filter cigarette, but finally disappeared in November 1993.
-However, the trademark continues in the ownership of the British American Tobacco Group of companies.
+The trademark continues in the ownership of the British American Tobacco Group of companies.